soumya-deza/Term-Deposit/README.md

 # Term-Deposit
-Prediction of costumer if he/she will subbscribe to term depost
+ Case study  on Prediction for a costumer in a bank, if he/she will subbscribe to term depost or not.